This tutorial video explains how to properly proceed to file a claim with GCR as well as the different steps.

 Under mediation, the two parties come to a meeting, in which an independent mediator will try to bring the parties together to reach an amicable agreement without the need for arbitration.

 If the mediation process fails, you can move to arbitration.
 An arbitration agency that is fully independent from GCR, the contractor and the buyer will be appointed to hear the case.
 Arbitration is a formal process, though less formal in procedure than a civil court case.
-The arbitrator, who is usually a lawyer, acts as the decision maker.
+The arbitrator acts as the decision maker.
 They analyze the ruling made by GCR’s conciliator / decision maker, and based on their analysis of the facts and applicable legislation, fully or partially upholds or overturns the ruling.

 Mediation and arbitration expenses